 Next, let’s take a look at 6 of the best live streaming video platforms for online learning.

-The first platform we’ll take a look at is our own live streaming video platform.
+The first platform we’ll review here is our own live streaming platform.
 It’s equally suited for small educators and major institutions.

 Security features include password protection, IP address and geographic restrictions, tokenized access control, and more.
 Video monetization via pay-per-view, subscriptions, or advertising is supported on all Pro plans and above.
 These plans also include access to a RESTful API.
 Every plan on DaCast is fully white label.

-Pricing starts at $19/month for a Starter Plan and $125/month for a Premium plan, both of which include several high-end features offered at competitive rates.
+Pricing starts at $19/month for a Starter Plan and $125/month for a Premium plan.
+Both include several high-end features offered at competitive rates.
 Other plans are available for higher volume streaming.
 DaCast also offers bulk pricing for one-time events at competitive rates.

 IBM Cloud Video